Last Updated on: 16th October 2024, 07:23 pm

 The massive reserve is a protected area that’s spread across 490,186 hectares in both the states of Puebla and Oaxaca.
 Its name, in fact, is derived from the two main cities at either end of it – Tehuacán in Puebla and Cuicatlán in Oaxaca.
 The average visitor, however, will be coming from Tehuacán and will only see the part of the reserve located in Puebla’s Zapotitlán Valley.

 The reserve is bordered by the Sierra Madre mountain range to the east and the Sierra Mixteca to the west.
 And it’s these mountains that block many of the rain clouds present in surrounding regions, giving the area its semi-arid climate.
-The average annual rainfall in the reserve is only 380-400 mm, and the contrast between here and the wet, humid climate of nearby Veracruz is tremendous, especially considering they’re just a few hours apart.
+The average annual rainfall in the reserve is only 380-400 mm, and the contrast between here and the wet, humid climate of nearby Veracruz is tremendous, especially considering how they’re just a few hours apart.

 The Tehuacán-Cuicatlán Biosphere Reserve contains one of the highest concentrations of columnar cacti in the world.
 In fact, it’s home to no less than 45 different species out of the seventy in Mexico as a whole.
 In regards to fauna, the reserve is home to dozens of reptile and hundreds of bird species.
 And as we’ll cover below, the area even features ancient pre-Hispanic ruins.